-I have to believe in a Creator.
+13. I have to believe in a Creator.

-One argument suggested by Scientists round this infinitely high improbability is the multiverse model.
+One argument suggested by some ‘Scientists’ to get round these infinitely high improbabilities is the multiverse model.
 The idea is that there are many universes.
-The suggestion is there are 10500 universes.
+The suggestion is that there are 10500 universes.
 There is not a shred of evidence for that.
 David Berlinski asks the questions – is it easier to believe in 10500 other universes or to believe in one God?
 It has to be God.

 (Psalm 8: 3, 4) When I consider thy heavens, the work of thy fingers, the moon and the stars, which thou hast ordained; What is man, that thou art mindful of him? and the son of man, that thou visitest him?